Battle of Britain Day: Overclaiming and propaganda

-Overclaiming in aerial warfare is not uncommon.
-During the Second World War, pilots often claimed more aircraft shot down than was actually the case.
+Overclaiming in aerial warfare is common and Second World War pilots often claimed more aircraft shot down than was actually the case.
 The Air Ministry released a press statement on 15 September that 175–185 German aircraft had been shot down.
 The actual number of aircraft destroyed was two-thirds lower and significantly less than the number of German losses on 15 and 18 August (The Hardest Day), in which the Luftwaffe lost 75 and 69 respectively.

 At 20:00, Churchill, who had returned to 10 Downing Street, was awakened.
 He received bad news from the navy.
 In the Atlantic sinking of shipping had been bad, but his Secretary informed him that all had been redeemed in the day's air battle.
 He was told the RAF had downed 183 enemy aircraft for under 40 losses.

 On 16 September, a British flying boat arrived in New York City delivering news of a "record bag" of 185 enemy aircraft.
 The German Embassy tried in vain to correct the total.
 The Germans were ignored and The New York Times ran several excited stories calling for a military alliance with Britain and her Commonwealth.
 The Germans were slower in putting their story together.
 On 17 September, the Nazi Party newspaper Völkischer Beobachter announced that attacks had caused considerable damage to London.
 It claimed the Luftwaffe destroyed 79 RAF aircraft for 43 losses.
 This was also a severe over claim.
 RAF losses amounted to 29 fighters.

 AOC 11 Group Keith Park was livid with the claim returns.
 As far as he was concerned, claiming 200 on one day was nonsense.
 He placed particular blame on Leigh-Mallory's Big Wing which had claimed one third, around 60, of the 185 'victories' (total claims were 81 in the morning and 104 in the afternoon).
 More damage should have been done to German bombers inbound to the target rather than destroying stragglers that were no military threat as they made their way to the coast.
 He complained that there were too many inexperienced leaders and interceptions were being missed.
 Park's lesson for 15 September was that things needed "tightening up".
 Park was aware the ratio of losses was 2:1 in the British favour.
 It had been a decent performance, but not Fighter Command's best.